oracle-livelabs/adb/adb-loki/install-loki/install-loki.md

     ```

-    > **Note:** Also verify that the VCN subnet security list allows inbound TCP on port 3100 from the ADB-D subnet CIDR.
+    **Note:** Also verify that the VCN subnet security list allows inbound TCP on port 3100 from the Autonomous AI Database subnet CIDR.

 You may now **proceed to the next lab**.

 ## Acknowledgements

 - **Author** - German Viscuso, Product Manager, Oracle Autonomous AI Database
-- **Last Updated By/Date** - German Viscuso, April 2026
+- **Last Updated By/Date** - Vandana Rajamani, Consulting UA Developer, June 2026